Tutorial: Signin SwiftUI

 Keychain update

-Every time we obtain a new chatterID from the backend, we save it to the Keychain: in the getChatterID(_:) function of your SigninView, after successful return from addUser(_:errMsg:), replace the comment, // save chatterID, with the following:
+Every time we obtain a new chatterID from the back end, we save it to the Keychain: in the getChatterID(_:) function of your SigninView, after successful return from addUser(_:errMsg:), replace the comment, // save chatterID, with the following:

 await ChatterID.shared.save(errMsg: Bindable(vm).errMsg, showOk: Bindable(vm).showOk)